How Can I Reduce Risk in My Retirement Portfolio?

 Asset Class Variety:

-Spread your investments across different asset classes such as stocks, bonds, real estate, and possibly alternative investments.
-And yes, we believe that bonds are still a powerful component of a diversified portfolio.
+Spread your investments across different asset classes such as stocks, bonds, and real estate.
+And yes, we believe that bonds remain a powerful component of a diversified portfolio.

 Each asset class responds differently to economic conditions, providing a potential buffer against market volatility.
 For example, when your stocks are down, bonds might be up.